willstepp/writings/hunger/hunger-01.md

   “What do you mean?
 You must go.”
   Ama looked at him, her gaze resolute.
 The boy met her eyes, but then turned away.
   “Where are you going?”
-  “To the mountains in the north.”
-  His mother looked puzzled.
+  He looked to the mountains.
+His mother was puzzled.
   “But you have.
 I remember when you left.
 I remember when you returned.
 You have done it.”
   “No,” the boy confessed, “I failed, mama.
-I was ashamed so I hid it from you.
-But I failed before, and now I must try again, and not fail.”
+I was ashamed of my failure so I hid it from you.
+But I failed before and now I must try again, and not fail.”
   Her eyes drifted off, in thought, then returned.
   “Mika, the tribe depends on you.
 Now is not the time for such things.
 Every man who is able to hunt must do so.
 Don’t you remember the words of Kulsathee.
 The decree he made.
 It is not for you to question.
 It is for the survival of our village.
 I know you loved your father.
 So did I. Do you think whatever is out there is more important than doing your part?
 Things are going well now but that may change.
 Nothing is certain.”
   The boy looked at his mother.